 A framework for analysis for this topic and more will be the subject of the forthcoming Sedona WG9 drafting team on SEP/FRAND and FRAND Licensing and Royalty Issues-"Global Edition."

-55 See Saint Lawrence Commc'ns LLC v.
-ZTE Corp, No. 2:15-cv-349-JRG, 2017 WL 679623, at 1-3 (E.D.
-Tex.
-Feb.
-21, 2017) (hypothetical royalty rate for SEP based on presumption that patent is valid and infringed may be higher than rate of proposed comparable license, because the comparable license royalty approach and the patent-law approach differ substantively, they may lead to different results.56 Proponents of this view may further argue that the SDO IPR policy at issue was entered into prior to some of the litigation damages methodologies used in some court decisions or is not governed by U.S. law; therefore it may be improper to incorporate certain judicially developed damages methodologies into the patent owner's contractual commitment to the SDO.
+Under this view, a negotiated royalty is a bargained-for exchange and need not match exactly what a court might award as damages in a patent infringement case.
+In a contractual setting, the parties are free to agree on commercially convenient terms for royalties and other matters.
+When litigating a reasonable royalty under Section 284 in a patent infringement case, damages are assessed in accordance with a certain legal framework.
+Because the contractual approach and the patent-law approach differ substantively, they may lead to different results.
+Proponents of this view may further argue that the SDO IPR policy at issue was entered into prior to some of the litigation damages methodologies used in some court decisions or is not governed by U.S. law; therefore it may be improper to incorporate certain judicially developed damages methodologies into the patent owner's contractual commitment to the SDO.

 Others, however, disagree.
 Under the contrary view, FRAND commitments necessarily incorporate underlying law on patent damages.
 Put another way, the argument goes, when a party agrees to license its patents for a "reasonable" royalty rate, the party has implicitly agreed to the substantive law governing how to calculate a reasonable royalty rate.
 The fact that parties to a contract might agree to a rate that is different from what would be available under patent damages law is irrelevant, because the parties have agreed to a "reasonable" royalty.
-Thus, proponents argue, a FRAND rate is, by definition, consistent with patent damages law principles articulated by courts.
-Thus, if there is a dispute over whether the FRAND rate offered by the SEP licensor is not in compliance with its FRAND commitment, then proponents of this view may argue that this determination inherently requires the application of the applicable patent damages law.
+Thus, proponents argue, a FRAND rate is, by definition,